ritaturk/xenko-docs/manual/getting-started/install-xenko.md

 # Install Xenko

 Xenko is a powerful cross-platform [Game Engine](xref:game-engine) which helps to build games and applications that need game elements quickly and easily.
-Xenko consists of the following features:
+Xenko contains elements such as (but is not limited to):

 * Real-time high quality 3D rendering
 * Physics simulation